 Manuscripts must be submitted in English.
 All submissions are initially reviewed by the editor, and then are sent to reviewers.
 All manuscripts are subject to editing and will, if necessary, be returned to the authors for questions to be answered or for any missing information to be added.
 For accuracy and clarity, a detailed manuscript editing is undertaken for all manuscripts accepted for publication.
 Final galley proofs are sent to the authors for approval.

-TJTES is indexed in Science Citation Index Expanded, Index Medicus, Medline, Scopus, EMBASE, Excerpta Medica, CINAHL, the Turkish Medical Index of TUBITAK-ULAKBIM and Turkiye Citation Index.
+TJTES is indexed in Science Citation Index Expanded, Index Medicus, Medline, Scopus, EMBASE, Excerpta Medica, CINAHL, the Turkish Medical Index of TUBITAK-ULAKBIM , Turkiye Citation Index, Pubmed Central and GALE.
 Priority of publications is given to original studies; therefore, selection criteria are more refined for reviews and case reports.Submission Fee:

 Commons User License